 - Faster development: For developers, cloud provides a simpler, much more consistent API that lets them write applications in very little time.
 This also improves stability of the software, and cuts down on testing time required before release.

 - Agile systems: With overheads related to hardware and manpower minimized, cloud computing makes IT systems more agile.
-The result is improved productivity and reduced reliance on vendor lock-ins that prevents businesses from benefitting from latest innovations.
+The result is improved productivity and reduced reliance on vendor lock-ins that prevents businesses from benefiting from latest innovations.

 - High ROI: With cloud computing, companies can own hardware and scale it up instantly.
 Because servers and storage are virtualized, it brings down cost of ownership and allows faster break-even.